JOHN 15

 As the Father hath loved me, so have I loved you: continue ye in my love.

 As the Father hath loved me, so have I loved you- not only is our mind to be filled with the truth His words bring to us when they abide in us, but our hearts are to be affected also.
-If the words bring the truth from the God who is light, then the love brings to us that other aspect of the nature of God, that He is love.
+If the words bring the truth from the God who is light, then the love brings to us that other aspect of the nature of God, for He is love.
 These two characteristics are the total expression of eternal life as seen in Christ, and as we advance in the things of eternal life, we shall appreciate better not only the truth Christ brings, but the love Christ shows.

 Continue ye in my love- here is the word abide again, this time translated as “continue”.
 We should constantly find in Him not only the truth our minds need, but the love our hearts desire.
 Here is another of the things which are distinctively His in these chapters; it is love that is special to Him, and if we continue in it, this love will become special to us.
 This is not only an exhortation to continue in His love, but also, by implication, to not continue in other love.
-The apostle John warned of the dangers of loving the world, and the things in the world, 1 John 2:15.
+The apostle John warned of the dangers of loving the world, and the things that are in the world, 1 John 2:15.
 This is the equivalent of putting down roots to the earth, and not relying wholly upon the vine.

 15:10